scalabel/scalabel/README.md

 4. Build the code yourself

     This is an alternative to using docker.
 We assume you have already installed [Homebrew](https://brew.sh/) if you are using Max OS X and you have `apt-get` if you are on Ubuntu.
+The code requires Python 3.7 or above.
+Please check [how to upgrade your Python](#upgrade-python) if you don't have the right version.
+We use 3.8 by default.
 Depending your OS, run the script
     ```
     bash scripts/setup_osx.sh
     ```